azrasking/ShiveWorks/README.md

 | move -s 42 -p 255   | Move segment 42 to position max position (255)                   |

 <!-- implement a segment servo offset function -->
-## Network Configuration
-* The overseer.py script will automatically connect to the MQTT broker, as they are usually running on the same machine
-* Connect your computer to the same WiFi network as the ESP32 modules, the network should have access to the outside internet for NTP synchronization
-* Configure your machine to have a static IP address on the same network as the ESP32 modules
-  * The default is 192.168.1.1; this should be outside the dynamic DHCP range of the router

 # Experiment Setup
 ## ESP32 Segment Code Upload